How does PSY/NRO D-level enrollment work?

 What should I do if I have a concern with a particular program or instructor?

 The first thing you should do if you have a problem with a course is to discuss the problem with the instructor.
 You can approach the instructor during a break in class to make arrangements for a meeting, you can go directly to the instructor's office during his or her office hours, or you can e-mail the instructor to explain your problem.
-If your concern is with your psychology program, such as if you are not sure if you are fulfilling your program requirements, if you need advice about the direction of your studies, or if you want to discuss your strategy in applying to graduate school, you should discuss the matter with the Program Advisor Hanan Domloge or the Associate Chair.
+If you are having difficulty getting a hold of an instructor after repeated attempts, the Program Manager can be contacted for support.
+If you have brought a concern forward to the instructor but the issue still remains unresolved, contact the Program Manager for guidance on next steps.
+If your concern is with your psychology program, such as if you are not sure if you are fulfilling your program requirements, if you need advice about the direction of your studies, or if you want to discuss your strategy in applying to graduate school, you should discuss the matter with the Program Manager or the Undergraduate Associate Chair.
 If your problem is with what you consider to be seriously inappropriate behaviour by an instructor and if you feel that the matter should be brought to the attention of someone "higher up", then the person to contact is the Chair of the Psychology Department.
 Please note that if you wish to have some support or remain anonymous, you may make a complaint through the SCSU Vice President of Academics or the PNDA President.

 What should I do if I fall sick or there is an emergency on the day of an evaluation?